Qumulo/QumuloBroker/README.md

-# QumuloCollector
+# Qumulo Broker
-Qumulo Collector for Varonis Integration
+Qumulo Broker for Varonis Integration

 ## Official Documentation

-The documentation for the deployment of Qumulo Collector is on the official documentation page.
+The documentation for the deployment of Qumulo Broker is on the official documentation page.

 [Qumulo Integration Guide](http://docs.qumulo.com)